plone/documentation/develop/addons/components/genericsetup.rst

 * `More information about GenericSetup dependencies <https://plone.org/products/plone/roadmap/195/>`_.

-For example, if you want to declare dependency to *collective.basket* add-on product, so that it is automatically installed when your add-on installed you can use the declaration below.
+For example, if you want to declare a dependency to the *collective.basket* add-on product, so that it is automatically installed when your add-on is installed, you can use the declaration below.
+This way,
-This way, you can be sure that all layers, portlets, etc. features which require database changes are usable from *collective.basket* add-on products when your add-on product is run.
+you can be sure that all layers, portlets, and other features which require database changes, are usable from the *collective.basket* add-on product when your add-on product is run.

 ``metadata.xml``: